- 1/4 cup all-purpose flour

-- In a large heavy skillet, combine the flour and oil until smooth.
+- In a large heavy skillet, combine flour and oil until smooth.
 Cook and stir over medium heat until flour is a rich deep brown.
-Add the onion, green pepper and celery; cook for 5-6 minutes or until vegetables are tender.
+Add onion, green pepper and celery; cook until vegetables are tender, 5-6 minutes.
 Add garlic; cook 1 minute longer.
-Stir in the tomatoes, tomato paste, bay leaves, Worcestershire sauce, hot pepper sauce, salt and pepper.
-Cover and simmer for 45-50 minutes or until heated through.
+Stir in next six ingredients.
+Cover and simmer until heated through, 4-5 minutes.

 - Add shrimp.
-Simmer, uncovered, for 5-6 minutes or until shrimp turn pink.
+Simmer, uncovered, until shrimp turn pink, 5-6 minutes.
 Discard bay leaves.
 Serve with rice.
 Yield: 4-5 servings.

 Light-Bodied White Wine